twosaturdayscode/play-memory.remix/README.md

 # Memory card game

-This is a very simple memory card game to train myself on DDD and how to approach problems
+This is a very simple memory card game to train myself on SOLID and how to approach problems